Teaching, prayer, and doing

 who had not obtained mercy but now have obtained mercy.

-chosen people according to His covenant made to Abraham in the OT.
-So New Covenant
+chosen people according to His covenant made to Abraham in the Old Testament

 the minister of Jesus Christ to the Gentiles, ministering the gospel of God, that the